Varicose Veins During Pregnancy

 What Causes Varicose Veins?

-Another culprit can be hereditary.
-More common in women than men, if you have older family members that have noticeable varicose veins, chances are you’re going to have to deal with them sooner or later.
-The good news is that for many pregnant women, the varicose veins, even if hereditary, become less prominent after child birth.
+Another culprit can be heredity.
+Varicose veins are more common in women than men, and if you have older family members who have noticeable varicose veins, chances are you’re going to have to deal with them sooner or later.
+The good news is that for many pregnant women, the varicose veins become less prominent after childbirth.
+If you are overweight, carrying twins or multiples, or spend the majority of your day standing, you are more susceptible than other pregnant women.

 Preventing Varicose Veins